Rohan Dixit '12

 "The classes I have taken at Pacific were only part of my overall academic experience that helped me launch my career.
 Pacific realizes the importance of real-world experiences, and I'm grateful for that."

 As Rohan Dixit '12 prepares to graduate, he doesn't need to worry about finding a job.
 That's because he has already secured a position at Bloomberg's San Francisco office.
-After interning with Bloomberg during the summer of 2011, he was offered a position as an Analyst starting July 2012.
-As an Analyst, Rohan will work with several different financial market players (fixed income, equities, foreign exchange, and commodities), government officials, and economists to provide solutions within the Bloomberg Terminal, a system where financial professionals can monitor and analyze real-time financial market data.
+After interning with Bloomberg during the summer of 2011, he was offered a position as an analyst starting July 2012.
+Rohan will work with several different financial market players (fixed income, equities, foreign exchange, and commodities), government officials, and economists to provide solutions within the Bloomberg Terminal, a system where financial professionals can monitor and analyze real-time financial market data.
 We asked Rohan to tell us a bit about his time as a student.

 Why did you choose Pacific?